fg24davies/fg24davies/README.md

 ### 👋 Hello!

 A career changer and recent graduate from the Makers Academy 16-week bootcamp.
-An academic background in Physics, I love solving problems and figuring out how to do things!
-Whether that be solving kata, creating an app to automate a manual processs or a cryptic crossword.
-I am looking to put my new developing skills to use in tech for good.
+An academic background in Physics, I love solving problems and figuring out how to make something work!
+Whether that be solving kata or a cryptic crossword, creating an app to help manual processs or building something ou.
+I have spent time exploring what sort of environment I like to work in and growing my skillset.
+I knew I always wanted to do something that used my brain in the way

 ### 🌱 I’m currently learning ...